 Now remove all of the images you have loaded (you can

-remove all images via the File > Remove all overlays menu
+remove all images via the Overlay > Remove all menu

 option), and load in